MOLM: Mixture of LoRA Markers: Experiments

 \subsection{Experimental Setup}

-We train on 10k image–text pairs sampled from the MS-COCO 2014 dataset~\citep{lin2014microsoft}.
+We train on 10k image–text pairs~\citep{zhai2023badt2i} sampled from the MS-COCO 2014 dataset~\citep{lin2014microsoft}.
 For text-to-image generation evaluation, we use the PNDM scheduler~\citep{pndms} with $T=50$ denoising steps.
 The CFG scale is set to $7.5$ unless otherwise specified.
 For evaluation, we generate images from the MS-COCO test set prompts as well as captions randomly sampled from the LAION-Aesthetics dataset~\citep{schuhmann2022laion}.
 We evaluate MOLM on two diffusion models: (i) Stable Diffusion (SD) v1.5~\citep{rombach2022high}, generating $512\times512$ images, and (ii) FLUX~\citep{flux2024}, a recent large-scale diffusion model generating $1024\times1024$ images.
-By default, we augment the outputs of ResNet blocks in the decoder with routing-aware LoRA adapters, i.e., each block is treated as a single routing layer.
+We additionally report qualitative results on SD v3.5.
+By default, we perturb the parameters of ResNet blocks in the VAE decoder with key-dependent LoRA adapters, i.e., each block is treated as a single routing layer.
 Unless otherwise stated, we activate 14 such residual routing layers with $P=4$ adapters per layer (corresponding to 2 bits/layer), resulting in 28-bit keys.
-We also experimented with routing the UNet itself, which contains 22 ResNet blocks, 16 cross-attention layers, and 16 self-attention layers.
+We also experimented with perturbing the U-Net parameters, which contains 22 ResNet blocks, 16 cross-attention layers, and 16 self-attention layers.
 This configuration yields a total of 108 bits.
 However, as discussed in the Appendix~\ref{appendix:unet-routing}, this led to noticeable degradation in generation quality.
-We leave routing the UNet for future exploration, as larger key sizes must be balanced with fidelity constraints.
+We leave perturbation of U-Net parameters for future exploration, as larger key sizes must be balanced with fidelity constraints.
 More details on the experimental setup can be found in the Appendix~\ref{sec:experimental_setup}.